OlympusDAO/olympus-docs/docs/contracts/02_docs/src/libraries/ERC6909Wrappable.sol/abstract.ERC6909Wrappable.md

 - The token ID does not exist
 - The amount is zero
-- The caller has not approved this contract to spend the wrapped token
 - The caller has an insufficient balance of the wrapped token*

 ```solidity